nRF Connect SDK Intermediate

 2. Implement a custom bme280 driver.

 Now that we have a proper binding file in our Zephyr module, we can work on the driver itself.
-Most of the content has already been prepared, so we will focus only on the driver configurations and align it with the binding and sensor API.
+Most of the content has already been prepared, so we will focus only on the driver configuration and align with the binding and sensor API.

-2.1 Define the driver compatible from the custom binding.
+2.1 Define the driver compatible with the custom binding.

-When using instance-based APIs, such as DEVICE_DT_INST_DEFINE(), we first need to define the driver compatible as a C macro.
+When using instance-based APIs, such as DEVICE_DT_INST_DEFINE(), we first need to define the driver compatibility as a C macro.
 This is done by setting DT_DRV_COMPAT to the lowercase-and-underscore version of the compatible that the device driver supports.
-Since our compatible is "zephyr,custom-bme280", we will set DT_DRV_COMPAT to zephyr_custom_bme280.
+Since our compatibility is "zephyr,custom-bme280", we will set DT_DRV_COMPAT to zephyr_custom_bme280.

 Firstly, we declare the binding compatibility for our driver in the driver source file. (custom_bme280.c).